 Skip to content

-This guide is for users who want to generate a synthetic population world (e.g. England 2021) by editing configuration files and input data only — no Python edits required.
+This guide is for anyone who wants to generate a synthetic population world (England 2021, say) by editing configuration files and input data, without touching Python.

-2. CSV data files in data/ — provide the raw inputs (geography, demographics, venues, etc.).
+2. CSV data files in data/ provide the raw inputs: geography, demographics, venues and so on.

-We strongly recommend running this project in an isolated Python environment so its dependencies (numba, numpy, pandas, scipy, h5py, PyYAML) don't conflict with anything else on your machine.
-You only need to do this once.
+Run this project in an isolated Python environment, so its dependencies (numba, numpy, pandas, scipy, h5py, PyYAML) stay clear of anything else on your machine.
+You only need to set this up once.

 # Create the environment